MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-speech-to-text-ux-guidelines.md

 Users will find TTS and STT settings in the **Accessibility** section under **Settings**, via Xbox Home (console) or Xbox App (Windows 10).
 For all other platforms, refer to their Accessibility guidelines for TTS/STT locations.

 > [!NOTE]
 > In general, accessibility options belong under the game’s settings/options menu.
-Ideally, settings are available as a dedicated button and accessible from any screen, or at least from the pause menu.
+Ideally, settings are available as a dedicated button and accessible from any screen, or at least from the Pause menu.

 ## UX guidance for creating a custom conversation window